Podcasting and Cryptocurrency

 brb3.org

 I make stuff for fun sometimes, and write blog posts very infrequently.
-I mostly write C# and sometimes Go.
+I mostly write C# and sometimes Go or PHP.

 By brb3, 2023-11-14